Diamondbacks vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In their last 10 games with an over/under, the Diamondbacks and their opponents have combined to eclipse the total two times.
+- In their previous 10 games with a total, the Diamondbacks and their opponents have combined to exceed the over/under just once.

-- The previous 10 Diamondbacks contests have not had a spread set by bookmakers.
-Arizona games have gone under the set point total seven consecutive times, and the average total during this streak was 8.4 runs.
+- Oddsmakers have yet to post a spread in any of the Diamondbacks' past 10 games.
+Arizona's last eight games have gone under the total, and the average over/under in that run was 8.4.

 Diamondbacks Betting Records & Stats

-- Bookmakers have implied with the moneyline set for this matchup that the Diamondbacks have a 48.8% chance of pulling out a win.
+- The moneyline set for this matchup implies the Diamondbacks have a 42.6% chance of coming away with a victory in the contest.

-- Games involving Arizona have gone over the total set by oddsmakers in 47 of 110 chances this season.
+- Arizona and its opponents have hit the over in 47 of its 111 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!